 Structural analysis software is a powerful tool for any structural engineer.
-It gives engineers an easy way to model a truss and use the Finite Element Method to calculate internal member forces of each member.
+It gives engineers an easy way to model a truss and use the Finite Element Method to calculate the internal member forces of each member.
 In today’s lesson plan, we are going to learn how to model a truss in structural analysis software – and learn the various technical significance of what we are building.
 SkyCiv’s lesson plans are a great

-Modelling our Truss
+Modeling our Truss

 Next, we will add members by connecting the nodes by clicking and dragging between the nodes:

 By default, SkyCiv Truss will give all members a pinned connection.
 This is denoted by a little black dot which if you hover over it, will show “FFFFRR”.
 In Structural 3D, you will have to manually change all Start Fixity and End Fixity to “FFFFRR”.
 It is essential that all your members are pinned, or your truss analysis results could be wrong.
-Remember, at anytime you can log in and review our sample model Simple-Warren-Truss.s3d to see this example.
+Remember, at any time you can log in and review our sample model Simple-Warren-Truss.s3d to see this example.

 An easy way to make this change is through the datasheet.
 When you apply, you should see the little black dots on your members (SkyCiv Truss will have these on by default):

 In structural engineering, we need our models to be static.
 At the moment, our truss is not connected to anything, so if we apply loads to it there is nothing holding it still.
 Supports are our boundary conditions – they are what stop the truss from moving when loads are applied.
 Think of a truss bridge, at either end, it is connected to the land.
 Supports also have fixity codes to them – these indicate how the truss is supported.
 For instance, roller support means the truss can move left to right (i.e. it can translate in the x-direction).